Venture Kick

 Grant in 2022

 Beyond Scroll, headquartered in Winterthur, Switzerland, specializes in developing and manufacturing oil-free gas compressors.
 Utilizing miniaturized, co-rotating scroll technology, the company's products ensure contamination-free gas compression, making them ideal for renewable energy applications and hazardous environments.
-Their offerings include low-pressure compression systems for hydrogen production and sealed hermetic compressors, designed to reduce maintenance needs and enable operation in demanding conditions.
+Their offerings include low-pressure compression systems for hydrogen production and sealed hermetic compressors, designed to minimize maintenance and enable operation in demanding conditions.

 Voltiris